FLAMESWorkshop/FLAMES-Community/Updates.md

 # FLAMES Workshop - Key Dates & Updates

-Below you can find the important dates, updates, and relevant information regarding the FLAMES Workshop.
+Below you can find the important dates, updates, and relevant information regarding the FLAMES Workshop:

 ### 🏆 **How to Participate**